Security Incident Reports: DDoS and TYPO3

 Integration into the Report

-Example Entry: 'Traffic analysis shows that 40% of the UDP flood originated from source port 427.
-Deep Packet Inspection confirmed payloads typical for CVE-2023-29552.
-This points to a botnet utilising unpatched VMware ESXi instances as reflectors.'
+Example entry: 'Traffic analysis shows that 40% of the UDP flood originated from source port 427.
+Deep packet inspection confirmed payloads typical of CVE-2023-29552.
+This points to a botnet using unpatched VMware ESXi instances as reflectors.'

 TYPO3 Forensics

-With TYPO3 as an enterprise CMS, making a precise distinction is vital: vulnerabilities in the TYPO3 Core (responsibility: TYPO3 GmbH/Association) versus vulnerabilities in extensions (responsibility: agency/developers).
-This distinction dictates reporting channels and responsibilities.
+With TYPO3 as an enterprise CMS, one distinction is vital: vulnerabilities in the TYPO3 Core (the responsibility of TYPO3 GmbH/Association) versus vulnerabilities in extensions (the responsibility of the agency or developers).
+This distinction determines reporting channels and accountability.

 System Inventory

-Before beginning the analysis, document the exact state of the system.
+Before you start the analysis, document the exact state of the system.

 AspectTo DocumentSecurity Relevance